 One integral part of any UNIX system are the logging facilities.
 The majority of logging in Linux is provided by two main programs, sysklogd and klogd, the first providing logging services to programs and applications, the second providing logging capability to the Linux kernel.
 Klogd actually sends most messages to the syslogd facility but will on occasion pop up messages at the console (i.e. kernel panics).
-Sysklogd actually handles the task of processing most messages and sending them to the appropriate file or device, this is configured from within /etc/sysloq.conf.
-By default most logging to files takes place in /var/log/, and generally speaking programs that handle their own logging (most httpd servers handle their logging internally) log to /var/log/progname/, which allows you to centralize the log files and makes it easier to place them on a separate partition (some attacks can fill your logs quite quickly, and a full / partition is no fun).
+Sysklogd actually handles the task of processing most messages and sending them to the appropriate file or device, this is configured from within /etc/syslog.conf.
+By default most logging to files takes place in /var/log/, and generally speaking programs that handle their own logging (such as apache) log to /var/log/progname/, this centralizes the log files and makes it easier to place them on a separate partition (some attacks can fill your logs quite quickly, and a full / partition is no fun).
 Additionally there are programs that handle their own interval logging, one of the more interesting being the bash command shell.
-By default bash keeps a history file of commands executed in ~username/.bash_history, this file can make for extremely interesting reading, as oftentimes many admins will accidentally type their passwords in at the command line.
-Apache handles all of its logging internally, configurable from httpd.conf and extremely flexible with the release of Apache 1.3.6 (it supports conditional logging).
-Sendmail handles its logging requirements via syslogd but also has the option (via the command line -X switch) of logging all SMTP transactions straight to a file.
+By default bash keeps a history file of commands executed in ~username/.bash\history, this file can make for extremely interesting reading, as oftentimes many admins will accidentally type their passwords in at the command line.
+Apache handles all of it's logging internally, configurable from httpd.conf and extremely flexible with the release of Apache 1.3.6 (it supports conditional logging).
+Sendmail handles it's logging requirements via syslogd but also has the option (via the command line -X switch) of logging all SMTP transactions straight to a file.
 This is highly inadvisable as the file will grow enormous in a short span of time, but is useful for debugging.
 See the sections in network security on apache and sendmail for more information.